Code-Institute-Submissions/super-selector/docs/README.md

 ## Deployment

-The site is deployed on GitHub pages directly under the master branch and can be found at the following link: [https://twelvepercenthero.github.io/super-selector/](https://twelvepercenthero.github.io/super-selector/)
+The site is deployed on GitHub pages directly under the master branch and can be found at the following link: [https://twelvepercenthero.github.io/super-selector/](https://twelvepercenthero.github.io/super-selector/).

+To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/TwelvePercentHero/super-selector.git` into your terminal.
+To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

 ## Credits